Tamara de Lempicka: Rediscovery

 A resurgence of interest in Art Deco began in the late 1960s.
 A retrospective of her work was held at the Luxembourg Gallery in Paris in summer 1972, and received positive reviews.
+An extensive catalogue was published in Italy by editor Franco Maria Ricci in 1977.
 After her death, her early Art Deco paintings were being shown and purchased once again.
 A stage play, Tamara, was inspired by her meeting with Gabriele D'Annunzio and was first staged in Toronto; it then ran in Los Angeles for eleven years (1984–1995) at the Hollywood American Legion Post 43, making it the longest running play in Los Angeles, and some 240 actors were employed over the years.
 The play was also subsequently produced at the Seventh Regiment Armory in New York City.
 In 2005, the actress and artist Kara Wilson performed Deco Diva, a one-woman stage play based on Lempicka's life.
-Her life and her relationship with one of her models is fictionalized in Ellis Avery's novel The Last Nude, which won the American Library Association Stonewall Book Awards Barbara Gittings Literature Award for 2013.
+Her life and her relationship with one of her models are fictionalized in Ellis Avery's novel The Last Nude, which won the American Library Association Stonewall Book Awards Barbara Gittings Literature Award for 2013.